brucland/RP2040/PIO/stepper_control/README.md

 half-steps, signals the cpu that it is ready, waits for new data, then starts the new sequence.
 The new data consists of two 32-bit words.
 The first is the length of each stepper pulse in machine cycles 125million/sec.
 The second is the desired sequence.
 A 32-bit word can contain 8 full-steps or 8 half steps.
+A video of the PIO running a 2BYJ48 stepper is at https://youtu.be/TKRRkvhqN08

 The code sructure
 ---